CharviJoshi685/brain-tumor-classifier/readme_brain_segmentation.md

 ## 🙋‍♂️ Author

-Built by [Your Name] with 🧠 using U-Net and Python
+Built by Charvi Joshi with 🧠 using U-Net and Python